Lisa Della Casa: Later years

 Della Casa admitted she did not like the "music business", with its intrigues and vanities.
 Dietrich Fischer-Dieskau said of her that after hearing a performance he was astonished and wanted to congratulate her, but she was still so involved in her role that she never heard his compliments.
 She smoked during her career, with defiance: "Why not?" ("Warum nicht?")
 In a 1963 BBC television interview conducted in English, when the soprano was in mid-career, she was asked if smoking were not bad for her health.
 She replied: "You know, while in Vienna, I went to a special singers' doctor [who told me] 'it is the singing which is more dangerous than the smoking', and I smoke longer than I sing."

 In the mid-1960s, her taste for the operatic stage began to decline and she gave fewer performances.
 In 1970, her daughter Vesna Debeljevic, then 20 years old, suffered an aneurysm, after which Della Casa began to limit her engagements.
 Vesna had surgery and survived the operation, but with complications.
 Della Casa devoted more time to her daughter's recovery, even buying a house in Spain where the family could gather undisturbed most of the year, and gave fewer and fewer performances until her final performance at the Wiener Staatsoper, as Arabella on 25 October 1973.
 In 1974, she announced her retirement, aged 55.
 She was considered to have been at the height of her career and left her fans bewildered: "no explanations, no comeback, no masterclasses, no interviews, no private appearances".
 Vesna spoke movingly of her mother's "unceasing, limitless love" ("eine Liebe ohne Ende").

 Della Casa died on 10 December 2012 in Münsterlingen, Switzerland.
-The Großes Festspielhaus flew a black flag on news of her death.
+The Große Festspielhaus flew a black flag on news of her death.